cenzwong/tech/Note/Spark/README.md

 ```
 - map function will take in each LINE of the RDD and do a transformation.
 - You can access each element from the line level
+- One to one mapping

 ## rdd.filter()
 ```py
 rdd.filter(lambda tuple_l: True).take(5)
 ```
-- filter function will take in each LINE and filter out according to the decision made by the return of lambda function
+- Take in each LINE of RDD (Tuple)
+- Filter according to the decision made by the return of lambda function (You must return True or False statement)

 ## rdd.reduceByKey()
 ```py